YoraiLevi/_Template-Starter-kit/2debug/README.md

-Reserved folder used for building.
+# Reserved folder used for building